yaron-zehavi/oauth-rich-authorization-requests-metadata/draft-zehavi-oauth-rar-metadata.md

 - Clients MAY ignore `authorization_reference` entirely if they do not implement token caching or reuse.
 In that case, each `insufficient_authorization` response triggers a fresh authorization request using the provided `authorization_details`.
 - If the client's current authorization server does not support the required authorization details types (as indicated by its metadata), the client MAY use Protected Resource Metadata {{RFC9728}} to discover alternative authorization servers for the resource.
-- The token bag MUST be scoped per end-user session.
-Concurrent users operating through the same client instance MUST maintain separate token bags.
+- The token storage MUST be scoped per end-user session.
+Concurrent users operating through the same client instance MUST maintain separate token storage instances.

 ## Resource Server Processing Rules